 - Review credit reports and dispute errors until they are corrected.

-- Ask your mortgage professional to help you decide which steps will have the quickest and most significant impact.
+- Ask your mortgage loan officer to help you decide which steps will have the quickest and most significant impact.

 With some time on your side, you can improve your credit score, enjoy a better interest rate and realize substantial savings.
 Even if you’re not planning to purchase a home any time soon, checking your credit makes good sense.
 If you monitor it regularly, you’ll have a better chance of maintaining an advantageous credit history.

-Don’t forget to work with your mortgage professional for personalized guidance on credit score impact and improvement.
+Don’t forget to work with your mortgage loan officer for personalized guidance on credit score impact and improvement.
 If you have enjoyed this article and gained motivation to control your credit profile, please share it with a friend who might also benefit.
 Thank you!